Skip to main content

 Delete TableTarget table in Snowflake is dropped

-If a Dimension Node of materialization type view is deleted from a Workspace, that Workspace is committed to Git and that commit deployed to a higher level environment then the Dimension View in the target environment will be dropped.
+If a Dimension Node of materialization type view is deleted from a Workspace, that Workspace is committed to Git and that commit deployed to a higher-level Environment then the Dimension View in the target Environment will be dropped.

 StageDescription